Robert Hanneman, Co-Director

 martin.johnson@ucr.edu

-Martin Johnson research investigates American politics, mass political behavior, and research methods.
-He teaches graduate and undergraduate courses in public opinion, political participation, and research methods.
+Martin Johnson research investigates public opinion and political communication.
+He teaches graduate and undergraduate courses in American politics, public opinion and behavior, and research methods.
 His current research investigates linkages between citizens and government officials, the policy relevance of individual and collective opinion, how social environments and other sources of information shape public opinion, and relationships between reporters and officials.
 Johnson’s research has appeared in the American Journal of Political Science, Political Research Quarterly, Electoral Studies, Political Analysis, Political Psychology, and State Politics and Policy Quarterly

 michael.harrod@email.ucr.edu

-Michael M. Harrod is a doctoral candidate in sociology at UCR.
-His dissertation strives to extend identity control theory by exploring how actors come to explain the fairness of their current social position.
-He has interests in social psychology, criminology, and research methods.
-Mike's research has appeared in Social Psychology Quarterly
+Michael M. Harrod is a former graduate fellow with the UCR Survey Research Center.
+His research extends identity control theory by exploring how actors come to explain the fairness of their current social position.
+Harrod's research has appeared in Social Psychology Quarterly

 Doctoral Student, Department of Sociology